mattdsteele/steele.blue/content/blog/2023-03-05-owncast-raspberry-pi-4.md

 You'll need to [run an old version of Raspbian OS](https://downloads.raspberrypi.org/raspios_full_armhf/images/raspios_full_armhf-2021-05-28/2021-05-07-raspios-buster-armhf-full.zip).
 This is a 32-bit OS, even though the Pi 4 has a 64-bit CPU.
 More on that later.

-You also need to run an old version of Owncast: [version 0.0.11](https://github.com/owncast/owncast/releases/tag/v0.0.11) or earlier.
-Download the [arm7 release](https://github.com/owncast/owncast/releases/download/v0.0.11/owncast-0.0.11-linux-arm7.zip) (or compile from source).

 You'll also need a copy of ffmpeg which supports the [OpenMAX](https://en.wikipedia.org/wiki/OpenMAX) (omx) codec.
 The version available from the package manager will be sufficient: `sudo apt install ffmpeg`.

 The remainder of the setup from the [Owncast quickstart](https://owncast.online/quickstart/configure/) is sufficient.
 For example, I enabled HTTPS by running an instance of [Caddy](https://caddyserver.com/) on the Pi.